krivenko/som/doc/index.rst

 The :ref:`TRIQS-based <triqslibs:welcome>` Stochastic Optimization Method for Analytic Continuation allows to solve a family of Fredholm integral equations of the first kind.
-Numerical solution of such equations is required to reconstruct the spectral representation of physical observables (Green's functions, dynamical susceptibilities) from the noisy results of Quantum Monte Carlo simulations.
+Numerical solution of such equations is required to reconstruct the spectral representation of physical observables (Green's functions, dynamical susceptibilities) from noisy results of Quantum Monte Carlo simulations.

 The integral equations have the following general form,